Will the Dyson V10 end the reign of corded vacuums?

 Changes include the orientation of it from being vertical to now horizontal.
 The reason for this change is two-fold.

 However, the new design means that you’ll have to empty it from the front and not the bottom.
 The change may be a bit of a hassle if you’re used to the old design.
-But I’d take that over the hold one because it holds more dirt.
+But I’d take the V10 over the old one because it holds more dirt.

 It still retains the same mechanism in the V8 that helps push dirt out.